 Meaning: 1.
 A heavy leathery work shoe that laces up to the ankle.
 2. (Offensive) A country bumpkin, a clumsy uncouth oaf.

-Notes: This week is a week of lexical contrasts: yesterday's word was genteel so today's word refers to the least genteel shoe there is.
-The few attempts at expanding it have been clodhopperish (one example) themselves: clodhoppership, clodhopperdom, and so forth.
+Notes: The few attempts at expanding clodhopper have been clodhopperish (one example itself) themselves: clodhoppership, clodhopperdom, and so forth.
 Today's word simply lacks the derivational sophistication of words borrowed from French and Latin.